tsmacdonald/tsmacdonald.github.io/source/bio.markdown

 [Trio Settecento](http://www.triosettecento.com/), and he has also appeared with the Trio on WQXR classical radio.
 A scholar as well as a player, Tim is an Arthur and Lila Weinberg Fellow at the [Newberry Library](http://newberry.org/), where he will be researching the period-correct performance of Scottish-Baroque music.
-He also plays the viola d'amore, harpsichord, and concertina, is a software engineer, and recently ran the Chicago Marathon for charity.
+He also plays the viola d'amore, harpsichord, and concertina, serves on the board of the [Great Lakes Baroque](http://www.greatlakesbaroque.org/), develops software, and recently ran the Chicago Marathon for charity.

 [Contact Tim](/contact.html) to book him for solo performances, Scottish country dances, music workshops, lectures, and private lessons (in-person in Chicago or remotely via webcam).